andyglick/maven-multi-level-modules-project/README.md

 So if the goal was to execute the test phase of only 1 of the pom children, and beyond that to fire only 1 test class from that module, or to be even more discriminating, to execute only 1 test from the chosen test class, then at a minimum the *-pl* option would have to be used to name the module.
-But what I couldn't figure out was how to specify the correct syntax for the name of the module so that the Maven engine would recognize it and execute it.
-In the end, and is often what I find to be the case when munging around with Maven internals *-X* is your friend.
-What I saw was:
+But what I couldn't figure out was how to specify the name of the module correctly so that the Maven engine would recognize it and run the surefire plugin on it.
+In the end, and what I often find to be the case when munging around with Maven internals, *-X* is your friend.
+What I saw in the Maven run log was:

     [INFO] Scanning for projects...
     [INFO] ------------------------------------------------------------------------